TVR28/Emotional-Intelligence-In-PACA/Multimodal-PACA/README.md

 Access the model in my HuggingFace Space: [TVRRaviteja/Multimodal-PACA](https://huggingface.co/spaces/TVRRaviteja/Multimodal-PACA)

-Note: TTS has not been deployed.
+`Note`: TTS has not been deployed.
 Will be deployed soon.

 ![image](https://github.com/user-attachments/assets/3fe17a80-8959-4ba8-ad43-f680ab7f5931)